-For the 20,000+ youths aging out of foster care across the nation each year, many have no significant safety net or family to support them during their transition to young adulthood.
+Each year there are 20,000+ youths aging out of foster care programs across the nation.
+Many have no significant safety net or family to support them during their transition to young adulthood.
 As a result, they face great difficulty in gaining steady employment.
-Only 71% of youth in foster care will receive a high school diploma by age 19, and only 10% will attend college – lowering career prospects.
+Only 71% of youth in foster care will receive a high school diploma by age 19.
+And only 10% will attend college – lowering career prospects.

 To help foster youth develop independence and self-sufficiency skills, PRIDE Industries offers employment services such as job search help and training programs for young adults in, and aging out of, the foster care system.
 PRIDE’s Youth Services and Internship Programs provide support and guidance to teens while connecting them to internships and jobs in the community.
 This success is made possible by generous donations to the PRIDE Industries Foundation.

 With the determination to build a foundation of independence, Phoenix, a 16-year old in foster care, enrolled in PRIDE’s Youth Services Program in December 2016.
 She has graciously shared her story with us.

 Seeking a Job to Prepare for Aging Out: Phoenix’s Story

 Phoenix will be aging out of foster care soon, and her future is looking bright.
 Currently a senior in high school, she maintains a 3.5 GPA, is taking Advanced Placement (AP) classes and is excited about attending college next year in the fall.
 Phoenix has overcome many obstacles in her life as a youth in foster care.
 These include adjusting to a new city, school and family.
 With purpose and drive, she maintains a positive attitude and continues to thrive.